Saturdays: Vespers at 5:00 PM

-Father Bohdan married Matushka Alla in 1995 and they have two children: Gregory, who is a freshman at Florida State University Tallahassee with plans to become a doctor, and Bohdana, a sophomore at St. Basil’s Academy in Jenkintown, PA.
+Father Bohdan married Matushka Alla in 1995 and they have two children: Gregory, who is a sophomore at Florida State University Tallahassee with plans to become a doctor, and Bohdana, a junior in high school.
 Father Bohdan’s grandfather, Petro Zhoba, was a United States Ambassador.
 Petro emigrated to the United States after World War II and now rests eternally in St. Andrew Ukrainian Cemetery in Bound Brook, NJ.

 Since arriving at St. Nicholas Church in 2016, Father Bohdan has officiated at many of life’s memorable events: baptisms, marriages, birthdays and other joyous occasions, and he has comforted us when we lost loved ones.

 The members of our current church committee include: